p-ranav/csv2/README.md

   <img height="75" src="img/logo.png" alt="csv2"/>
 </p>

 `csv2` is a fast, single-threaded CSV parser written in `C++17`.

-This project is a work-in-progress.
+DISCLAIMER: This project is a work-in-progress.
+The API is subject to change.

 ## Highlights
 * Single-threaded - No additional worker threads.